 - Go directly to the IRS and get one for free.

-- Use a service like ZenBusiness for added convenience and help setting up and running your business.
+- Use an online EIN service for added convenience and help setting up and running your business.

 Register with Your State